sdvdxl/influxdb.com/content/blog/2015/11/03/getting_started_with_influx_statsd.md

 ### Notes

-Telegraf aggregates stats as they arrive, and limits the number of timings cached to keep it's memory footprint low.
+Telegraf aggregates stats as they arrive, and limits the number of timings cached to keep its memory footprint low.
 By default, Telegraf will keep track of 1000 timings per-stat when calculating percentiles.
 This can be adjusted using the `percentile_limit` config option.